gmrsagar/catalyst/README.md

 ## Dependencies

 ### [PHPDotEnv](https://github.com/vlucas/phpdotenv)
-Used for implement environment files to safely store credentials.
+Used for implementation of environment files to safely store credentials.

 ## Directives

 -u MySQL_username        Provide the MySql Username.

 -p MySQL_password        The password used to connect to MySQL.

 -h MySQL_host            The host for MySQL instance.

 --file csv_file_name     Parses the given csv file and inserts each row to the users table.

 --create_table           Create the users table.

 --help                   Display the list of available options.

 --dry_run                Used with the --file directive.
 Parses the given file without database insertions.

 ## Installation and Activation